 Step Sheet: Click here to download.

 American Kids is one of a few dances he is known for, but this is his signature dance that was voted #1 for 2014 by the Marco Club Connection.
 American Kids also holds the record for the 2nd longest number of weeks at #1 on Copperknob.
-I really want to know what the first one was now!
+I want to know what the first one was now!

 Count: 32 | Wall: 4 | Level: High Beginner | Videos on Copperknob: 6 | Copperknob |